FREQUENTLY ASKED QUESTIONS

 FILING A CLAIM WITH USPS

-Step 1 | You need to save your shipping box, tracking number, proof of purchase, and photos of damage.
-If you receive a 1/2 dozen or dozen the box is insured for $100.00… If you receive two dozen eggs in one box the box is insured for the ITEM SUBTOTAL.
+SECOND | Save your shipping box don’t toss it, tracking number, proof of purchase, and multiple photos of damage.
+If you receive a 1/2 dozen or dozen the box is insured for $100.00… If you receive two dozen eggs the box is insured for the ITEM SUBTOTAL.
 “Postal regulations prohibit payment of postage for damage claims” - USPS.
 For example, if the item subtotal is $84.00 and shipping is $25.00 USPS will only refund $84.00.

 File a Claim by Phone: This is done ASAP.
 Verification of damage has to be by a USPS employee, at the Post Office, or Mail Carrier.

 Call 1-866-974-2733 and file a claim.
 They give a claim number.
+You receive a form.
+Provide Proof of Value.

 KNP_0620.JPG